 - Individual foreign businessman (D-9-4): This permission is for people who intend to run a domestic business or company, provided that they can increase the amount of foreign capital under the Foreign Exchange Transactions Act.

-- Short-term News Coverage (C-1): People who cover and report news under a foreign media, newspaper, journals, or broadcasting channel can use this visa.
+- Short-term News Coverage (C-1): People who cover and report news under:

 - Long-term News Coverage (D-5): This permission is for people who intend to stay in Korea for more than 90 days for news coverage and reporting.